Lynn Collins

 Viola Lynn Collins (born May 16, 1977) is an American actress.
 She has made television appearances in True Blood (2008), Manhunt: Unabomber (2017) and The Walking Dead (2021–2022), and is recognized for her roles in films such as X-Men Origins: Wolverine (2009) and John Carter (2012).

 Youth and education

-Viola Lynn Collins was born in College Station, Texas, reported variously in May or June 1977.
-Collins is said to have come from Houston, Texas.
-She has English, Scottish and Irish ancestry but has also made unsubstantiated claims of Cherokee ancestry.
-She spent her formative years in Singapore, with "summers in Japan where my parents were getting their fourth and fifth and sixth Dan (sic) in Shitaru ...
-Okinawa style karate".
+Viola Lynn Collins was born in College Station, Texas, on May 16, 1977.
+Collins has claimed English, Scottish, Irish, and Cherokee ancestry.
+Collins grew up in Houston, Texas, and lived in Singapore from ages 4 to 10.
+She also spent several summers in Japan.
 During a childhood Christmas pageant in which she played Mrs. Claus, Collins discovered her love for acting.

 She attended Singapore American School and Klein High School in Texas.
-She graduated from the Juilliard School's Drama Division (Group 28: 1995–1999) with a Bachelor of Fine Arts degree.
+She moved to New York City at the age of 17 to enroll at Juilliard School's Drama Division (Group 28: 1995–1999), where she graduated in 1999 with a Bachelor of Fine Arts degree.